On the U(1) duality anomaly and the S-matrix of N=4 supergravity: symmetry violating scattering amplitudes

 The double-copy construction of $\NeqFour$ supergravity amplitudes thus manifestly preserves the linearized $\NeqFour$ supersymmetry and the resulting amplitudes have manifest $SU(4)$ R-symmetry.
 The relation to $\NeqEight$ supergravity discussed in sec.~\ref{U1nv} implies the existence, at least at tree level, of an additional $U(1)$ symmetry -- the lone $U(1)$ in \rf{decomposition}.
 We can identify the corresponding charges from the double-copy perspective as a combination of the little-group transformations on the two gauge theory factors: \be {\qq}_{{}_{U(1)} }(\Phi\otimes{\tilde\Phi}) = 2q\big(h({\tilde\Phi})-h(\Phi)\big) \ . \ee Here $\Phi$ denotes a field in the $\NeqFour$ factor, ${\tilde\Phi}$ denotes a field in the non-supersymmetric factor, $h(\Phi)$ is the helicity of $\Phi$. \ $\Phi\otimes{\tilde\Phi}$ denotes the supergravity field with helicity $h({\tilde\Phi})+h(\Phi)$ and other quantum numbers given by the quantum numbers of $\Phi$ and ${\tilde\Phi}$.

 Half-maximal supersymmetry is substantially less restrictive than maximal supersymmetry.
-Since, in particular, it acts only on one gauge theory factor, supersymmetry cannot relate amplitudes that differ in the field content or helicity assignment of the bosonic gauge theory factor.
-For example, the four-graviton amplitudes ${\cal M}(1^{++}2^{--}3^{++}4^{--})$ and ${\cal M}(1^{++}2^{--}3^{--}4^{++})$, while related in the ${\cal N}=8$ supergravity, are no longer related in a half-maximal ${\cal N}=4$ theory.
-Because of this, the standard organization of amplitudes in N$^{k}$MHV, following the number of Grassmann variables is no longer sufficiently descriptive.
+Since, in particular, it acts only on one gauge theory factor, supersymmetry cannot relate amplitudes that differ in the field content or helicity assignment of the non-supersymmetric factor.
+For example, the four-graviton amplitudes ${\cal M}(1^{++}2^{--}3^{++}4^{--})$ and ${\cal M}(1^{++}2^{--}3^{--}4^{++})$, while related by supersymmetry in ${\cal N}=8$ supergravity, belong to independent superamplitudes in a half-maximal ${\cal N}=4$ supergravity theory.
+Because of this, the standard organization of amplitudes in N$^{k}$MHV sectors, following the number of Grassmann variables is no longer sufficiently descriptive.
 We will instead refer to amplitudes as N$^{k}$MHV$^{(p,q)}$ where $p$ and $q$ are the number of $\Phi^+$ and $\Phi^{-}$ external states, respectively, and the total number of external legs is $(p+q)$.